regidf12/Moder_bot/README.md

 # Telegram-bot :robot:
 Bot moderator for telegram chat.
-Will be improved.
+Will be improved

 ## Installation :gear:
 If you are cloning a project, run it first, otherwise you can download the source on the release page and skip this step.